Local and global survival for infections with recovery

-The Lipschitz surface we obtain surrounds the origin almost surely.
+The Lipschitz surface we obtain surrounds the origin almost surely (in the sense of Theorem~\ref{t:lipschitz}).
 Furthermore, there are infinitely many cells that belong to the Lipschitz surface with all spatial coordinates $0$.
 If any of these cells is visited by infected particles, then an infected particle comes within distance $\ell$ of the origin in that cell, and has a positive probability of visiting the origin before recovering.
 To conclude the theorem then, it suffices to verify that infected particles visit these cells infinitely many times.

 Assume that the infection survives forever, let $\mathcal{C}$ denote the portion of the Lipschitz surface $\mathcal{S}$ surrounding the origin.
 Denote by $\mathcal{C}^{\circ}$ the collection of extended cells that are contained in the bounded region limited by $\mathcal{C}$ and connected to $(0,0)$.
 Since the infection survives forever, it must exit the set $\mathcal{C}^{\circ}$.
-In particular, either exists a cell $(i, \tau)$ that is either in $\mathcal{C}$ or neighbors $\mathcal{C}$ such that the infection enters through the base, or there exists one cell $(i,\tau)$ in $\mathcal{C}$ such that the distinguished path $\gamma^{(i,\tau)}$ is used.
+In particular, either there exists a cell $(i, \tau)$ that is either in $\mathcal{C}$ or neighbors $\mathcal{C}$ such that the infection enters through the base, or there exists one cell $(i,\tau)$ in $\mathcal{C}$ such that the distinguished path $\gamma^{(i,\tau)}$ is used.
 Our goal is to prove that the infection always enters some cell in the surface through its base, and thus can spread to neighboring boxes, since all cells in the surface are acceptable.

 We split the discussion into two cases.
 Assume first that the infection enters a cell $(i, \tau)$ in $\mathcal{C}$ or that neighbors $\mathcal{C}$ through the bottom.
 In this case, since the boxes in $\mathcal{C}$ and neighboring boxes are acceptable, the infection spreads to the cells $(i+i',\tau+1)$, for all $i'$ such that $||i'||_{\infty} \leq 2$.
 In particular, the infection enters a box of the Lipschitz surface through its bottom and we are done.